-Module: OPM 501 Logistics Management
+Module: OPM 501 Logistics Mananagement

-Logistics is concerned with managing the flow and storage of goods along the supply chain, to assure that products are available at the right location at the right time.
-As such, logistics plays a crucial role in matching supply and demand and thus in delivering customer service, thereby generating business value.
-This course aims to provide insight into key decisions regarding the design and management of logistics activities.
-The course takes an analytics-oriented approach and introduces quantitative models that link managerial levers to logistics performance.
+Supply Chain Management deals with all activities aimed at satisfying customer demand.
+This includes managing the flow and storage of goods along the supply chain, to ensure that products are available in the right place at the right time.
+As such, supply chain management plays a crucial role in the delivery of customer service and thereby in the creation of business value.
+This course addresses key decisions regarding the design of a company's supply chain activities.
+Particular attention will be paid to the design of distribution networks as a core element of a firm's infrastructure.
+Other topics include capacity management and transportation planning.
+The course takes an analytics-oriented approach and introduces quantitative models that link managerial levers to supply chain performance.
 It thereby highlights relevant trade-offs and reveals how managers can strike an optimal balance.
-Particular attention is given to the design of distribution networks, as a key element of a firm's infrastructure.
-Other core topics include capacity management and transportation planning.

-This course makes students aware of the role of logistics in managing cost and customer service.
-It helps students understand how to align logistics decisions with an underlying business strategy.
-Students will become acquainted with fundamental logistics planning tasks.
-They will also become familiar with relevant analytics tools and concepts.
-The course enables students to analyze logistics decisions by means of quantitative techniques and to make the right trade-offs between different performance criteria.
+This course makes students aware of the role of supply chain management in managing cost and customer service.
+It helps students understand how to align supply chain decisions with an underlying business strategy.
+Students will be familiarized with fundamental supply chain planning tasks.
+They will also get to know relevant analytical tools and concepts.
+The course enables students to analyze supply chain management decisions using quantitative techniques and to make the right trade-offs between different performance criteria.